BergelsonLab/srvk_benchmark/README.md

 # srvk_benchmark

-srvk_benchmark is a tool for comparing Speech Recognition Virtual Kitchen's eesen-transcriber to the BLAB created annotation files.
+srvk_benchmark is a tool for comparing Speech Recognition Virtual Kitchen's eesen-transcriber output to the BLAB created annotation files.

 ## Installation